-The HF R72 covers up some of the much needed features in the camcorder, for starters, you’re getting a healthy 32 gigs of internal storage, in addition to that, you’re also getting the built in WiFi, something that a lot of camcorders are normally missing out on.
+The HF R72 covers up some of the much-needed features in the canon 4k video camera, for starters, you’re getting a healthy 32 gigs of internal storage, in addition to that, you’re also getting the built-in WiFi, something that a lot of camcorders are normally missing out on.

 In addition to that, 3.28-megapixel sensor that is capable of shooting videos at full HD resolution, and for those who are wondering about the relatively low pixel count, we have already stated the common misconception.

 With said, for those doubting the recording prowess of this amazing video camera should know that the video camera performs exceptionally well in almost all the lighting cases, and kind of makes us want to start shooting short films using this camera.

 No, you’re not getting a DSLR level experience of videos, but what you’re getting is pretty significant, and way better than all the smartphones that ever so popularly can record on 4K.

 Another amazing thing about this budget camcorder is obviously the UI, quite possibly one of the best user interfaces we have seen on a canon 4k video camera, and we are pleased to announce that Canon has done an amazing job.

 However, not everything is good about this camcorder, for starters, Canon didn’t find time to make changes to the video quality of this camera, as the videos that come out of it still look the same.
 However, do keep in mind that we are certainly not claiming that the video quality is bad as it happens to be one of the redeeming qualities.

 - Operation via Free iOS/Android App